Raja and Radha Reddy

 Raja (born 6 October 1943) and Radha Reddy (born 15 February 1955) are an Indian Kuchipudi dancing couple, gurus and choreographers.
 They are renowned as exponents of the South Indian dance form of Kuchipudi.
 They founded and run the Natya Tarangini Institute of Kuchipudi Dance in New Delhi.
 The duo are credited with having given Kuchipudi a new dimension without compromising on its traditional virtues.
-For their services to the field of arts, the Government of India have conferred on them the Padma Shri and Padma Bhushan awards.
+For their services to the field of arts, the Government of India has conferred on them the Padma Shri and Padma Bhushan awards.

 Early life and family

-Raja Reddy was born on 6 October 1943 in Narasapuram, while Radha Reddy was born on 15 February 1955 in Kotalgaon, Adilabad district of present-day Telangana.
+Raja Reddy was born on 6 October 1943 in Narasapur(g), while Radha Reddy was born on 15 February 1955 in Kotalgaon, Adilabad district of present-day Telangana.

 Raja Reddy holds a Diploma in Choreography and has a bachelor's degree from the Osmania University.
 Radha Reddy also has a Diploma in Choreography.
 In 2010 the duo were conferred honorary doctorates by the University of Hyderabad for their contributions to Kuchipudi.
 Raja Reddy is married to Radha and her sister Kaushalya, also a Kuchipudi dancer.

 Raja Radha Reddy and Kaushalya have two children Yamini and Bhavana Reddy, also Kuchipudi dancers.